If you’re looking to improve your management style, consider how action-oriented your leadership style is.

 I observed the truth of this old adage, firsthand, about six years ago.

-At the time, I wasn’t CEO of Know Your Company.
+At the time, I wasn’t CEO of Know Your Team.
 I was an employee at another company.

 As an employee, I remember making a suggestion to our CEO about how we should market a new program…